Kraigie/ETE/README.md

 ![App Name Here preview](assets/static/images/preview.gif "App Name Here")

+# Attributions
+All pictures of the kittens were taken by me, and edited by Andris#2694 on Discord.

+The vector of the mouse is part of the public domain.
+It was found [here](https://publicdomainvectors.org/en/free-clipart/Vector-drawing-of-mouse-with-pink-ears/22307.html) on publicdomainvectors.org which is located [here](https://publicdomainvectors.org/).

 # Phrenzy Instructions

 Fork this repo and start build an application!
 See [Phoenix Phrenzy](https://phoenixphrenzy.com) for details.